safespring/web/content/blogg/2022-03-network.md

 This blog post will explain the different aspects of the Safespring network stack from a user perspective.{{< /ingress >}} <p>If you come from other platforms that use the legacy
-«layer two bridging» approach (with software-defined switches, routers, floating IP addresses, etc.), please read the full post to understand the implications.
+«layer 2 bridging» approach (with software-defined switches, routers, floating IP addresses, etc.), please read the full post to understand the implications.
 It does not work the way you think :-).
 Prerequisites for understanding this post are basic knowledge of CIDR notation, IP protocols